IPC Privacy Management Plan

 If a person has applied for access to someone else’s information, the IPC will take steps to consult with people who might have concerns regarding disclosure of their personal information.
 The IPC will provide notice of the decision to ensure that people who might want to object to the release of information have time to apply for a review of the decision to release information.

 Government Information (Information Commissioner) Act 2009 (GIIC Act)

-Under this law the Information Commissioner has the power to access government information held by other NSW public sector agencies for the purpose of conducting a review, investigation or dealing with a complaint under the GIPA Act and GIIC Act.
+Under this law, the Information Commissioner has the power to access government information held by other NSW public sector agencies for the purpose of conducting a review or investigation, or dealing with a complaint under the GIPA Act and GIIC Act.

-This Act also allows the Information Commissioner to provide information to the NSW Ombudsman, the Director of Public Prosecutions, the Independent Commission Against Corruption or the Police Integrity Commission.
+This Act also allows the Information Commissioner to provide information to the NSW Ombudsman, the Director of Public Prosecutions, the Independent Commission Against Corruption, or the Police Integrity Commission.